tundish/blue_monday_78/bluemonday78/ray_19780116_retires/escape.rst

     So at least we have this in common; neither of us can wait to get out of here!

-..
+[NARRATOR]_

     Martin and Karen's argument has become very loud.

 [OFFICER]_